Idmission-LLC/SDK2Sample/README.md

     - `SelfieCaptureMedium.xcframework`
     - `SignatureCaptureMedium.xcframework` (Optional) : If developer required this feature they can use this framework.
     - `FingerPrintCaptureMedium.xcframework` (Optional) : If developer required this feature they can use this framework.
+    - `VoiceCaptureMedium.xcframework` (Optional) : If developer required this feature they can use this framework.

 - [Download IDentityLiteSDK2.0](https://drive.google.com/file/d/1ns5Vjr7jSLs30s2lXXwdruNpM8xpegIU/view?usp=sharing) : Drag & drop following files in your project
     - `IDentityLiteSDK.xcframework`